 Drinks included: Soft drinks, local spirits and beers, house wine and bottled water are included at Azura.
 Any other wines, premium brand drinks or specially imported items will be charged for.
 The tap water here is drinkable and purified on site but bottled water is also provided in the villas.

-Honeymoons: Azura Benguerra is a wonderfully romantic lodge, perfect for a relaxing honeymoon.
-The villas are private and have bath tubs big enough for two and outside showers.
-Thoughtful touches like candle-lit dinners and activities such as day trips to deserted beaches make this a great destination for honeymooners.See more ideas for Honeymoons in Mozambique
+Honeymoons: Azura Benguerra is a wonderfully luxurious lodge, perfect for honeymoon to Mozambique.
+The villas are private and have big bath tubs and outside showers.
+Thoughtful touches like candle-lit dinners and activities such as day trips to deserted beaches promise a very romantic stay.See more ideas for Honeymoons in Mozambique

 Beach holidays: The beaches on Benguerra Island are beautiful: fine sand sprinkled with thousands of shells.
 Tidal variations are considerable – at low tide it may be a couple of kilometres to the sea!See more ideas for Beach holidays in Mozambique